safwanhafeez/Text2Image-Microservicer/README.md

 # Text to Image Generator

-A **Streamlit-based frontend** paired with a **gRPC backend** for generating images using **Stable Diffusion** models.
+A **Streamlit-based frontend** paired with a **gRPC backend** for generating images using **Realistic Vision** models.
 This tool supports text-to-image generation, image-to-image transformations, and freehand drawing-based inputs with stylized output options.

 ---